ibm-cloud-docs/databases-for-enterprisedb/getting-started.md

 ![General Tab](images/getting-started-pgAdmin-general.png)

-If the _Connect now?_ field is checked, pgAdmin attempts to connect to your deployment when you click the **Save** button.
+If the _Connect now?_ field is checked, pgAdmin attempts to connect to your deployment when you click **Save**.

 ## Using pgAdmin

-Once pgAdmin connects, your deployment appears in the _Servers_ list and you get a _Dashboard_ with information and statistics.
+When pgAdmin connects, your deployment appears in the _Servers_ list and you get a _Dashboard_ with information and statistics.

 ![pgAdmin Dashboard](images/getting-started-pgAdmin-Dashboard.png)